 I’ve been playing in the backyard since I was born.
-Far before I ever picked up a lacrosse stick I was constantly playing outside with friends or by myself.
-Truthfully, I bet most of you grew up in a similar way, making due with what was available to you.
+Before I picked up a lacrosse stick, I was constantly playing outside with friends or alone.
+Truthfully, I bet most of you grew up similarly, making do with what was available to you.
 My friends and I would use the woods as a home run marker or stumps in our yard as end zone pylons.
 This was just how it was and how it still is for many kids around the world.
-The backyard is our sanctuary, but it should really be your office.
-Using the backyard as a resource for your skills is a tried and true method to becoming one of the best lacrosse players, it just takes time and determination.
+The backyard is our sanctuary, but it should be your office.
+Using the backyard as a resource for your skills is a tried and true method to becoming one of the best lacrosse players; it just takes time and determination.

 What Can Backyard Lacrosse Do For Me?

-Convenience- There is nowhere easier to go to than your own backyard.
+Convenience– There is nowhere more accessible to go to than your backyard.
 Don’t have a literal backyard?
 Use your front yard, side yard, or anywhere you can.
 Your basement can even be your backyard because it is more of an idea than a place.
-The “backyard” is what you make of it, or rather where you make it.
+The “backyard” is what you make of it, or instead, where you make it.

-Peace- Going to an open stadium, a gym, or a league can be intimidating.
+Peace– Going to an open stadium, a gym, or a league can be intimidating.
 If other people are around, you often feel unwanted wandering eyes.
-This can not only get you off your game but also make you self-conscious.
-It is important to feel comfortable when working on improving your game so being secluded is sometimes best for focus.
-You can really just be yourself, not be afraid to make mistakes and put all you have into becoming better.
+This can get you off your game and make you self-conscious.
+Feeling comfortable when working on improving your game is essential, so being secluded is sometimes best for focus.
+You can just be yourself, not be afraid to make mistakes, and put all you have into improving.

-Simplicity- While having a backup net, turf, a solid net on a new backyard lacrosse goal, fresh balls, and a bounce-back can be really nice it can be too much sometimes.
-I am a firm believer that using what is available to you, and rather simple in creation, can be the best resource.
-A large stone or piece of wood for wall ball makes you pass more precisely.
+Simplicity– While having a backup net, turf, a solid net on a new backyard lacrosse goal, fresh balls, and a bounce-back can be excellent, it can be too much sometimes.
+Using what is available and relatively simple in creation can be the best resource.
+A large stone or wood for a wall ball makes you pass more precisely.
 Having a goal with a ratty net makes you pick your spot more efficiently.
 Not having a backup net makes you own your misses and chase them.
-You will become a more humble player in the backyard from having to appreciate what is available to you.
+You will become a more humble player in the backyard by appreciating what is available.

 What Should I Do In The Backyard?

 Experiment and grow as a player.
 The best way to learn is to try different things and focus on being fluid.
-While shooting and passing like a rocket can create some awesome highlights, the best players use precision.
+While shooting and passing like a rocket can create some excellent highlights, the best players use precision.
 The Thompson brothers would cover their lacrosse goals with a piece of wood with a hole the size of a ball and play off that.
 Being able to pass through the small hole made their accuracy unreal.
-This accuracy translated into becoming some of the most precise and dialed in shooters/passers in the game.
+This accuracy translated into becoming some of the game’s most precise and dialed-in shooters/passers.
 This is a simple activity you can easily recreate for yourself.

 Trying to work on your BTB, around the world, and other styles of shots is also a great backyard activity.
 You need to start your journey somewhere and a backyard is a perfect place.
 If you try to use these creative passes and shots too quickly in practice or games then you might be spending the rest of the season on the bench.
 If you work on these skills in the backyard where there is no pressure or repercussions, then you can excel on your own time.
 Then you can work your way up to becoming John Grant Jr. without the embarrassment of a BTB pass that goes to no one and costs you a lap.